Macroscopic descriptions of follower-leader systems: Swarm description

-Rules for the passive leaders are given by: \begin{enumerate} \item[1P.]
-They also move according to a velocity jump process as described in 1F, with the same stopping rate $\beta$. \item[2P.]
-No alignment according to other individuals. \item[3P.]
-Passive leaders move in the direction of the rear of the swarm (effectively, in the direction of $\mathbf{b}$). \item[4P.]
-The new direction of motion $\eta$ is then biased by these two quantities and is given by the turn angle operator To be specific, we fix $T_{\rho_f}=(\mathbf{b}\cdot\nabla\rho_f)\nabla\rho_f$.
-Note that this operator does not depend on the incoming direction. \item[5P.] $c_p\lesssim c_s$. \item[6P.]
-Transitions between streaker and passive leader take place at the front and rear edges of the swarm, as described below. \end{enumerate} Finally, streakers move according to: \begin{enumerate} \item[1S.]
-Given their knowledge of their nest, they move as ballistic particles in direction $-\mathbf{b}$ (towards the front of the swarm as represented in Figure \ref{fig: swarm1}), with a fixed maximum speed given by $c_s$.
-Thus, no randomness is assumed. \item[2S.]
-Transitions between streaker and passive leader take place at the front and rear edges of the swarm, as described below. \end{enumerate} We note that as movements into orientations outside $-\mathbf{b}$ are not permitted for leaders within this model, evolution equations for the streakers will be written directly at the level of the macroscopic density $\rho_s$.
-Microscopic densities can then be inferred as singular distributions, where the local macroscopic density is concentrated into orientation $-\mathbf{b}$: i.e., $\sigma_s(\mathbf{x},t,\theta) = \rho_s(\mathbf{x},t) \delta (\theta+\mathbf{b})$ where $\delta$ is the Dirac delta function.
+\item[3P.]
+Passive leaders move with a speed $c_p$. \item[4P.]
+Transitions between active and passive leader take place at the front and rear edges of the swarm, as described below. \end{enumerate} Finally, active leaders move according to: \begin{enumerate} \item[1A.]
+Given their knowledge of the target, they move as ballistic particles in direction $-\mathbf{b}$ (towards the front of the swarm as represented in Figure \ref{fig: swarm1}), with a fixed maximum speed given by $c_a$.
+Thus, no randomness is assumed. \item[2A.]
+Transitions between active and passive leader take place at the front and rear edges of the swarm, as described below. \item[3A.]
+Active leaders move with a speed $c_a$. \end{enumerate} We note that movements into orientations outside $-\mathbf{b}$ are not permitted for active leaders within this model.
+Microscopic densities can then be inferred as singular distributions, where the local macroscopic density is concentrated into orientation $-\mathbf{b}$: i.e., $\sigma_a(\mathbf{x},t,\theta) = \rho_a(\mathbf{x},t) \delta (\theta+\mathbf{b})$ where $\delta$ is the Dirac delta function.

 Suppose a Gaussian-type curve for the swarm profile.
-Physically, the transition rate from streaker to passive leader, $R_{sp}$, should be localised to the front edge of a swarm: in a region where $(\nabla\rho_f,\mathbf{b})>0$, as illustrated in Figure \ref{fig: swarm1}.
-As follower densities decrease, i.e. $\rho_f\rightarrow 0$, $R_{sp}$ should be bounded away from zero: $R_{sp}\geq r_0>0$ as $\rho_f\rightarrow 0$, where $r_0$ is the minimal conversion rate outside the swarm.
-The rules for transition rate from passive leaders to streakers, $R_{ps}$, obey similar rules.
+Physically, the transition rate from active to passive leader, $R_{ap}$, should be localised to the front edge of a swarm: in a region where $(\nabla\rho_f,\mathbf{b})>0$, as illustrated in Figure \ref{fig: swarm1}.
+As follower densities decrease, i.e. $\rho_f\rightarrow 0$, $R_{ap}$ should be bounded away from zero: $R_{ap}\geq r_0>0$ as $\rho_f\rightarrow 0$, where $r_0$ is the minimal conversion rate outside the swarm.
+The rules for transition rate from passive to active leaders, $R_{pa}$, follow a similar description.
 Transitions should be concentrated to the rear edge of the swarm, i.e. where $(\nabla\rho_f,\mathbf{b}) <0$.
-Again, as follower densities decrease we require $R_{ps}\geq r_0>0$.
+Again, as follower densities decrease we require $R_{pa}\geq r_0>0$.